 ABOUT SUSAN VREELANDComing out of the Louvre for the first time in 1971, dizzy with new love, I stood on Pont Neuf and made a pledge to myself that the art of this newly discovered world in the Old World would be my life companion.
 Never had history been more vibrant, its voices more resonating, its images more gripping.
 On this first trip to Europe, I felt myself a pilgrim: To me, even secular places such as museums and ruins were imbued with the sacred.
 Painting, sculpture, architecture, music, religious and social history–I was swept away with all of it, wanting to read more, to learn languages, to fill my mind with rich, glorious, long-established culture wrought by human desire, daring, and faith.
 I wanted to keep a Gothic cathedral alive in my heart.
 My imagination exploded with the gaiety of the Montmartre dancers at Moulin de la Galette, the laborer whose last breath in his flattened chest was taken under the weight of a stone fallen from the Duomo under construction in Florence, the apprentice who cut himself preparing glass for the jeweled windows of Sainte Chapelle, the sweating quarry worker aching behind his crowbar at Carrara to release a marble that would become the Pietà.
 In a fashion I couldn’t imagine then, I have been true to this pledge.
 I have brought to life the daughter of the Dutch painter Vermeer who secretly yearned to paint the Delft she loved.
 I’ve given voice to the Italian Baroque painter Artemisia Gentileschi, raped at seventeen by her painting teacher, the first woman to paint large scale figures from history and scripture previously reserved for men.
 On my own continent, I’ve entered deep British Columbian forests with Emily Carr, whose love for native people took her to places proper white women didn’t go.
 My imagination has followed Modigliani’s daughter around Paris searching for shreds of information about the father she never knew.
 I’ve imagined myself a poor wetnurse, bereaved of her own baby so that a rich woman, Berthe Morisot, might paint.
 I’ve taken my seventeenth century Tuscan shoemaker to Rome to have his longed-for religious experience under the Sistine ceiling.
 I’ve followed Renoir’s models to cabarets and boat races, to war and elopement, to the Folies-Bergère and luncheons by the Seine.
 Now some facts as to how I arrived there: After graduating from San Diego State University, I taught high school English in San Diego beginning in 1969 and retired in 2000 after a 30-year career.
 Concurrently, I began writing features for newspapers and magazines in 1980, taking up subjects in art and travel, and publishing 250 articles.
 I ventured into fiction in 1988 with What Love Sees, a biographical novel of a woman’s unwavering determination to lead a full life despite blindness.
 The book was made into a CBS television movie starring Richard Thomas and Annabeth Gish.
 My short fiction has appeared in The Missouri Review, Ploughshares, New England Review, Confrontation, Alaska Quarterly Review, Manoa, Connecticut Review, Calyx, Crescent Review, So To Speak and elsewhere.

-AN INTERVIEW WITH SUSAN VREELANDHow did Life Studies take shape?
+A CONVERSATION WITH SUSAN VREELANDHow did Life Studies take shape?
 Did you consciously set out to write it as a single work or did you gather these stories together after they were written?
 How are the stories in Life Studies linked thematically?

 The collection grew organically over a twelve year period rather than by preconceived plan.
 I was just exploring my narrative range with individual stories, reading and writing about art and artists out of joy, undirected by a governing theme.
 Hesitant to make the painters the central characters, I relegated them to secondary roles and gave the conflict to characters who knew them.
 This felt right, as it allowed art to serve as a means of resolution.
 However, I wanted to bring the collection into the present day to address issues that readers could identify with.